Who needs food manager certification in Alabama?

 Nearly every business that serves food in Alabama needs at least one designated person in charge with a manager-level food safety certificate present during all hours of operation.
-The state does not specify which on-site person needs the certification, but it’s usually managers, head chefs or owners who earn this safe food handling certificate.
+The state does not specify which on-site person needs the certification, but managers, head chefs or owners usually earn this safe food handling certificate.

 If you do not have employees, you will need to complete an approved food protection course to become a certified food manager.

-A few types of food businesses are exempt from Alabama’s food manager certification requirement.1
+A few types of food businesses are exempt from Alabama’s food manager certification requirement.

 - Category 1 establishments where only prepackaged time/temperature control food items are offered